Presque Isle, Wisconsin: Government

 The town is represented by a Town Chairman and two Town Supervisors.
 It is located in Vilas County Supervisory District 2, Wisconsin State Assembly District 34, Wisconsin Senate District 12, and Wisconsin's Seventh Congressional District.
 The Presque Isle Community Center, Presque Isle Community Library, and Presque Isle Volunteer Fire Department are located in the unincorporated community of Presque Isle.

 Transportation

 The town is served by four Vilas County Trunk Highways.
 CTH W leads west and south through Winchester and Manitowish Waters to a connection with USH 51.
-CTH B runs east–west through the town and connects with M-64 about 1 mi north of the village of Presque Isle, to the east it connects with USH 45 and STH 32 at Land o' Lakes.
+CTH B runs east–west through the town and connects with M-64 approximately 1 mi north of the village of Presque Isle; to the east it connects with USH 45 and STH 32 at Land o' Lakes.
 CTH P serves the western part of the town and provides access to North Lakeland Elementary School.
-CTH M begins at a junction with CTH B near Natural Lakes Private Preserve in the eastern part of the town, and provides access to Boulder Junction and eventually USH 51.
+CTH M begins at a junction with CTH B near Natural Lakes Private Preserve in the eastern part of the town, and provides access to Boulder Junction and eventually U.S. 51.